SPECTATOR BOOKS OF THE YEAR 2015

 Britain's empire has gone.
-We no longer matter as we once did.
+Our manufacturing base is a shadow of its former self; the Royal Navy has been reduced to a skeleton.
+In military, diplomatic and economic terms, we no longer matter as we once did.
 And yet there is still one area in which we can legitimately claim superpower status: our popular culture.

 It is extraordinary to think that one British writer, J. K. Rowling, has sold more than 400 million books; that Doctor Who is watched in almost every developed country in the world; that James Bond has been the central character in the longest-running film series in history; that The Lord of the Rings is the second best-selling novel ever written (behind only A Tale of Two Cities); that the Beatles are still the best-selling musical group of all time; and that only Shakespeare and the Bible have sold more books than Agatha Christie.
 To put it simply, no country on earth, relative to its size, has contributed more to the modern imagination.